mleduque/jmerry_jtweaks/jtweaks/readme-jtweaks.txt

 Patch: 2.6

 In Dorn's quest during the SoA campaign, you encounter at one point a "dead" druid Vernus that you can raise to use as a sacrifice.
 Sadly, the update to resurrection spells in patch 2.6 broke the mechanism used for this.
-This component restores the ability to raise Vernus.
+This component restores the ability to raise Vernus by altering those spells again.

 – Fix Black Pits oversights:
 Games: BGEE, EET